 Animal bites and bat exposures can lead to serious infections, including skin infections and rabies.
 Animal bites can and should be reported by calling Public Health Madison & Dane County Animal Services Officers at 608-267-1989.
 If an Animal Services officer is not on duty, contact Madison Police dispatch at 608-255-2345.

-If possible and safe to do so, the animal should be contained and Animal Control should be contacted immediately for evaluation or testing.
+If possible and safe to do so, the animal should be contained and Animal Services should be contacted.

 Bats pose a unique health risk due to high level of rabies within the bat population and cases of transmission of rabies when no bite or scratch wounds are visible.
 For these reasons, a rabies exposure is considered feasible in the following situations:

 - A person is bitten or scratched by a bat

 - A sleeping individual wakes to find a bat in the same room